vladkorotnev/plasma-clock/README.md

 * `HAS_WORDNIK_API`: compile with the Word Of The Day service using [Wordnik API](https://developer.wordnik.com/).
 This requires SSL, so bloats the firmware size significantly.
 * `HAS_BLUETOOTH_LE`: automatically set on ESP32.
 Required for Switchbot-over-BLE.
 Uses Arduino-BLE and increases firmware size significantly.
 * `HAS_OTAFVU`: OTA updates via ArduinoOTA.
 Currently disabled due to partition size constraints from the above.
+* `HAS_SERIAL_MIDI`: Enable receiving MIDI data over serial.
+Makes the CPU a tad bit hotter so probably do not include this feature flag in production builds, unless you really want a MIDI powered alarm clock for some reason.

 ### Thermal sensors